 Harris County Improper Relationship Defense Lawyer

-Contact The Gonzalez Law Group, PLLC if you have been accused of or arrested for improper relationship between educator and teacher.
+Contact The Gonzalez Law Group, PLLC if you have been accused of or arrested for an improper relationship between educator and teacher.
 We can help you explore all your defense options.
 Call (832) 530-4070 to schedule a confidential consultation.